 Incontinence can be caused by many possible reasons, including those sources directly linked to a back pain problem.
 However, there are many patient profiles where the pain and incontinence are unrelated to the same process, making diagnostic evaluation a more complicated puzzle that often requires multiple specialists in different medical disciplines to decipher.

 This discussion covers the sensitive subject of bladder and bowel control dysfunction, with a focus on spinally-motivated causations.
 We will also examine instances where the back or neck pain might be independent to incontinence, as well as circumstances where one or both symptoms may be the result of the mindbody interactions.

 Back pain is an extremely common symptom experienced by the majority of people at some point in life.
+Fortunately, back pain incontinence is not.
 Statistics clearly reveal that many of the people with back pain have long struggles with the condition that can last years, decades or even an entire lifetime of recurrent or chronic symptomology.